Winterreise

+The autograph manuscript of the cycle is preserved in the Morgan Library & Museum.

 Authorship and composition

 Winterreise was composed in two parts, each with twelve songs, the first part in February 1827 and the second in October 1827.
 The two parts were also published separately by Tobias Haslinger, the first on 14 January 1828, and the second (the proofs of which Schubert was still correcting days before his death on 19 November) on 30 December 1828.

 The text consists of poems by Wilhelm Müller.
-Müller, a poet, soldier and Imperial Librarian at Dessau in Prussia (present-day east-central Germany), died in 1827 aged 33, and probably never heard the first setting of his poems in Die schöne Müllerin (1823), let alone Winterreise.
+Müller, a poet, soldier and Imperial Librarian at Dessau in Prussia (present-day east-central Germany), died in 1827 aged 32, and probably never heard the first setting of his poems in Die schöne Müllerin (1823), let alone Winterreise.
 Die schöne Müllerin had become central to the performing repertoire and partnership of Schubert with his friend, the baritone singer Johann Michael Vogl, who introduced Schubert's songs to many people in their tours through Austria in the mid-1820s.

 Schubert found the first twelve poems under the title Wanderlieder von Wilhelm Müller.
 Die Winterreise.
 In 12 Liedern in an almanack (Urania.
 Taschenbuch auf das Jahr 1823) published in Leipzig in 1823.
 His intimate friend Franz von Schober had provided this book for him.
 It was after he set these, in February 1827, that he discovered the full series of poems in Müller's book of 1824, Poems from the posthumous papers of a travelling horn-player, dedicated to the composer Carl Maria von Weber (godfather of Müller's son F. Max Müller), "as a pledge of his friendship and admiration".
 Weber died in 1826.
 On 4 March 1827, Schubert invited a group of friends to his lodgings intending to sing the first group of songs, but he was out when they arrived, and the event was postponed until later in the year, when the full performance was given.